 We continue to make investments in our sales and marketing organization, and we expect sales and marketing expenses to remain our largest operating expense in dollar amount.
-We expect our sales and marketing expenses to continue to increase in dollar amount but to decrease as a percentage of revenue over the longer term, although the percentage may fluctuate from quarter to quarter depending on the extent and timing of our marketing initiatives, including due to our hosting of Amplify, our in-person and virtual product and growth conference, in the second quarter of fiscal 2022.
+We expect our sales and marketing expenses to continue to increase in dollar amount but to decrease as a percentage of revenue over the longer term, although the percentage may fluctuate from quarter to quarter depending on the extent and timing of our marketing initiatives.
 In the short term, we expect sales and marketing costs to increase as a percentage of revenue as we invest in product sales growth.
 We also anticipate additional stock-based compensation expense in future periods due to planned increases in headcount and associated new hire grants.